Dynamics of learning to integrate in linear recurrent neural networks: Introduction

-Despite extensive research into why RNNs struggle to learn long timescales and how to mitigate this, we still lack a precise understanding of the dynamics involved when RNNs learn long timescales via gradient descent.
-Much progress has been made in understanding the dynamics of gradient descent in feedforward networks, distinguishing between a lazy regime where parameters move infinitesimally and learning dynamics are linear, and a rich regime where features are learned~\cite{chizat2019lazy,woodworth2020kernel,yang2021feature,bordelon2022dmft}.
-Though the nonlinear dynamics of learning in the rich regime are generally intractable, substantial insight can be gained from studying deep linear feedforward networks~\cite{fukumizu1998effect,saxe2013exact,atanasov2022alignment,braun2022exact,bordelon2025deep}.
-These analyses reveals a two-stage learning process in which the weights first align to task-relevant directions and then grow in scale.

-In the recurrent setting, while a lazy regime is known~\cite{alemohammad2020recurrent} and past works have uncovered signatures of alignment~\cite{schuessler2024oblique,maheswaranathan2019reverse,schuessler2020interplay,liu2024how,cohen2023learning,haputhanthri2025understanding}, we still lack a detailed analytical understanding in simple settings akin to the work on feedforward networks.
-In particular, many works in the recurrent setting have focused on low-rank updates to random initial recurrent weights \cite{mastrogiuseppe2018linking,schuessler2020interplay,schuessler2024oblique}, employing learning rules that explicitly rank-constrain updates or empirically noting that gradient descent updates are low-rank.
+This question is analogous to a central theme in the theory of feedforward neural networks: the goal of understanding how gradient descent dynamically selects among possible solutions to a given task.
+Much progress in the feedforward setting has been made by distinguishing between a lazy regime where parameters move infinitesimally and learning dynamics are linear, and a rich regime where features are learned~\cite{chizat2019lazy,woodworth2020kernel,yang2021feature,bordelon2022dmft}.
+Though the nonlinear dynamics of learning in the rich regime are generally intractable, substantial insight can be gained from studying deep \textit{linear} feedforward networks~\cite{fukumizu1998effect,saxe2013exact,atanasov2022alignment,braun2022exact,bordelon2025deep}.
+Deep linear networks are trivial from the perspective of which functions they can express, but depth leads to richly nonlinear learning dynamics.
+These analyses reveal a two-stage learning process in which the weights first align to task-relevant directions and then grow in scale.
+In the recurrent setting, while a lazy regime is known~\cite{alemohammad2020recurrent} and past works have uncovered signatures of alignment of low-rank components of recurrent weights~\cite{schuessler2024oblique,maheswaranathan2019reverse,schuessler2020interplay,liu2024how,cohen2023learning,haputhanthri2025understanding,mastrogiuseppe2018linking,schuessler2020interplay,schuessler2024oblique}, we still lack a detailed analytical understanding in simple settings akin to the work on feedforward networks.